patters-match/z88/readme.txt

 In order for the many compile scripts to function properly, two steps must be made before following the next steps:

-1) Add to your operating system PATH environment variable the
-   <Project Home>/bin path.
-This is to ensure the all executables will
-   be found, no matter where you are located inside the project folders
+1) Ensure that the Z88 Assembler workbench tools are added to your operating system PATH environment variable.
+This is to ensure that all executables will be found by the compile scripts, no matter where you are located inside the project folders

-2) Create a new environment variable Z88WORKBENCH_HOME that points to the base location of the git repository you just checked out.
-   This variable is also essential to many compile scripts used by their project.

 In Windows you define the PATH environment variable as follows:

     Control Panel -> "System" -> Advanced -> System Variables
     Click on "Path", then append <Project Home>\bin to line.

-Generally for Unixes, you add the <Project Home>/bin path to your shell environment init scripts, for example in the .bash_profile file for BASH.
+Generally for Unixes, you add to the PATH env. variable in your shell environment init scripts, for example in the .bash_profile file for BASH.